Distortion of surfaces in 3-manifolds: Introduction

 \subsection{Acknowledgements}

 I would like to thank my adviser Chris Hruska for all his help and advice throughout this paper.
 I would also like to thank Yi Liu, Hongbin Sun, Dan Margalit, Prayagdeep Parija, and Daniel Gulbrandsen for helpful conversations.
+The author is grateful for the insightful and detailed critiques of the referee that have helped improve the exposition of this paper.
+The author especially appreciates the referee for pointing out a mistake in Section 5.2 in the earlier version.